Thank you for choosing Ampler Bikes! Here's how to get it ready to roll.

 2. Installing the pedals

 First screw the pedals in by hand a few turns.
-You need to turn the thread into the direction of travel.
+When facing the pedals and crank, you need to turn the thread into the direction of travel.

-If this does not work, it might be that you have accidentally swapped the pedals or screwed them in crookedly.
+If this does not work smoothly, it might be that you have accidentally swapped the pedals or screwed them in crookedly.

 When the first threads are screwed in, lead the hex key through the hole in the crank arm and fully tighten the pedals (35 Nm).
 Check the pedals after the second or third ride!